-Higher Diploma and Applied Bachelor Program Descriptions
+Diploma, Higher Diploma, Bachelor of Science and Applied Bachelor Programme Descriptions

-The academic programs at Abu Dhabi Polytechnic: Abu Dhabi Campus consist of the Higher Diploma in Nuclear Technology (HDNT) program, the Higher Diploma of Information Security Engineering Technology (HDISET), the Higher Diploma in Electromechanical Engineering Technology (HDET), and the Higher Diploma and Applied Bachelor in Petroleum Engineering Technology (HDABPET).
-These programs aim to provide the necessary balance of knowledge and practical skills to prepare students for a career in high tech industries.
-Graduates from the program will be able to:
+The academic programmes at Abu Dhabi Polytechnic: Abu Dhabi Campus consist of the Higher Diploma in Nuclear Technology (HDNT) programme, the Higher Diploma of Information Security Engineering Technology (HDISET), the Higher Diploma in Electromechanical Engineering Technology (HDET), the Higher Diploma and Applied Bachelor in Petroleum Engineering Technology (HDABPET) and the Diploma, Higher Diploma and Bachelor of Science Degrees in the Meteorology Science (MET) programme.
+These programmes aim to provide the necessary balance of knowledge and practical skills to prepare students for a career in high tech industries.
+Graduates from the programme will be able to: